manaba-enhanced-for-tsukuba/manaba-enhanced/README.md

     Yellow: 3 days remaining
     Green: 7 days remaining

-2. The report entered in the report input screen will not disappear even if the page is closed.
+1. The report entered in the report input screen will not disappear even if the page is closed.

+1. Highlight the publication deadline of course newses and course contents.

-3. Remove the confirmation dialogue when you click links.
+1. Remove the confirmation dialogue when you click links.

 ---